 Nowlen Manor is Lake-Geauga Recovery Center’s first women’s Recovery House which opened in December 2016.
 The beautiful century home located on a tree-lined street in Mentor has 2668 square feet of comfortable living space, and a large, inviting front porch in a beautiful serene setting which allows for reflection and relaxation.
 This positive, structured, recovery-focused environment is in close proximity to shopping, churches, a library, 12-step meetings and public transportation.

-Eighty-Forty-One is Lake-Geauga Recovery Center’s newest women’s Recovery House which opened in August 2018.
+Eighty-Forty-One is the agency’s second Recovery House for women which opened in August 2018.
 The spacious ranch home is set on an expansive lot shadowed by large, majestic trees.
 The house is located close to a park and library and in close proximity to shopping, churches, 12-step meetings and public transportation.